mybest

 Even Bright Projectors Can Be Darker Around the Edges

-We Tested to Find the Differences That Aren’t Reflected in the Product Specs
+Our Testing Revealed the Differences in Quality That Aren’t Reflected in the Product Specs

-We Tested to Find the Differences That Aren’t Reflected in the Product Specs
+Our Testing Revealed the Differences in Quality That Aren’t Reflected in the Product Specs

-You can't determine brightness variability from the manufacturer's spec sheet, nor can you discern it just by looking at the projector.
-That's because brightness uniformity is mainly influenced by the quality of the lens and panel, details that are not usually listed in the specs.
+Unfortunately, manufacturers generally don’t provide information about brightness variability in their spec sheets.
+Nor can you figure it out by looking at a projector.
+That’s because brightness uniformity depends on the quality of the lens and the panel, and that information typically isn’t included in the specs.

-Therefore, just like we did with ANSI lumens, we measured brightness at nine different points to calculate the percentage difference between the brightness of the center and the edges.
+So for each projector we tested, we measured the brightness at nine different locations in the image to calculate the percentage difference between the center and the edges.
+You can compare the projectors in the results below.

-Budget Models and Chinese Brands Had Extreme Dimness at the Edges
+Budget Models and Lower-Quality Brands Had Extreme Dimness at the Edges

-Budget Models and Chinese Brands Had Extreme Dimness at the Edges
+Budget Models and Lower-Quality Brands Had Extreme Dimness at the Edges

 3